brien17/ProductionLineTrackerGUI/README.md

 ## Getting started

 1. To run this program you will need to have the Java Runtime Environment installed.<br> Available here: https://java.com<br>
-2. Click the "Clone or download" button.
+2. Click the "Clone or download" button on this repository.
 3. Click the "Download ZIP" button.
 4. Extract the downloaded folder.
 5. In the extracted folder, run the "ProductionLineTrackerGUI.jar" file.